Quidditch (real-life sport): Play

-Each match begins with six of the starting players (excluding the seekers) along the starting line within their keeper zone with brooms on the ground and the four balls lined in the centre of the pitch.
+Each match typically begins with six of the starting players (excluding the seekers) along the starting line within their keeper zone with brooms on the ground and the four balls lined in the centre of the pitch.
 The head referee then calls "brooms up!", upon which players run to gain possession of the balls.
-The flag runner goes on the field at 19 minutes, and the seekers are released at 20 minutes.
+The snitch runner goes on the field at 17 minutes, and the seekers are released at 18 minutes.
+Later versions of quidditch rulebooks would incorporate alternate starting procedures where players start from the sideline rather than their keeper zone.

 Goals are worth ten points.
-Once a point is scored, the quadball must be given to the other team's keeper, and almost immediately returns to the offensive.
-Games can last any length of time longer than 20 minutes, depending on the skill and endurance of the seekers and flag runner.
+Once a point is scored, the quaffle must be given to the other team's keeper, and almost immediately returns to the offensive.
+Games can last any length of time longer than 20 minutes, depending on the skill and endurance of the seekers and snitch runner.

-The game ends after the flag has been caught through what is called a clean catch by the Flag Referee, The Head Referee, and the Flag Runner.
-The team that caught the flag is awarded 30 points, regardless if they are winning or losing the game.
-The winner is determined not by the flag catch, but by the number of points earned throughout the entirety of the game.
-Depending on the score teams will delay the flag catch to better their chances of winning.
-Teams that are losing tend to defend the flag by placing themselves between the Flag Runner and the opposing seeker.
+The game may end after the snitch has been caught through what is called a clean catch by the snitch referee, The head referee, and the snitch runner.
+The team that caught the snitch is awarded 30 points.
+If the catching Team now has more points than the other, they win and the game ends immediately.
+If, however, they have fewer points or are tied, the game goes to overtime, with a set score of the non-catching team score plus 30 points.
+The winner is determined not by the snitch catch, but by the number of points earned throughout the entirety of the game.
+Depending on the score, teams will delay the snitch catch to better their chances of winning.
+Teams that are losing tend to defend the snitch by placing themselves between the snitch runner and the opposing seeker.